-With the spread of COVID-19, the CAA called consumers' attention three times to health foods claiming prevention of COVID-19, and to disinfectant or antibacterial sprays.
-The CAA also gave administrative guidance actively and issued administrative guidance in relation to five businesses which sold portable air disinfection goods and six businesses which sold antibody detection kits because they could be in violation of the AUPMR.
+With the spread of COVID-19, as of the end of June 2021, the CAA called consumers' attention repeatedly to health foods claiming prevention of COVID-19, to disinfectant or antibacterial goods such as sprays and minus ion generators, and to antibody detection kits.
+The CAA also actively took administrative actions and from April 2020 to November 2021 issued 27 administrative orders to businesses which sold disinfectant or antibacterial goods because they were in violation of the AUPMR.